patrick-junghenn/Coronavirus-CNN/README.md

 The dataset in this repository contains X-ray images of the lungs of individuals who tested positive for COVID-19 (coronavirus).
 The dataset also contains X-ray images of the lungs of individuals who had lung infections who tested negative for the coronavirus.

 The CNN utilizes a VGG16 network, pre-trained on ImageNet, as the base model.
 Keras and TensorFlow were utilized for this project.

+Unfortunately, due to a lack of COVID-19 X-ray images, the size of the dataset is rather small.
+However, since I utilized a VGG16 network that was pre-trained on ImageNet, the results were decent (about 85% accuracy).

+This project is a great example of the effectiveness of Transfer Learning when data is scarce.